Anish7-anish/BTEC-State-Detection/README.md

 # Time Series Anomaly Detection and State Management for NCSU BTEC

 ## Overview
-This repository is dedicated to a Python-based analytical system developed for the water treatment facility at the North Carolina State University's Biomanufacturing Training and Education Center (BTEC).
-The system monitors time series data to detect anomalies and manage system states, ensuring optimal operational performance.
+This repository houses a sophisticated Python-based analytical tool designed for the water treatment facility at North Carolina State University's Biomanufacturing Training and Education Center (BTEC).
+Using an LSTM (Long Short-Term Memory) neural network, the system monitors, detects anomalies, and manages states in time series data to ensure optimal operational performance and reliability.

-The core of the system is an LSTM (Long Short-Term Memory) neural network, which is employed to identify unusual operational patterns in real-time or historical data, signaling potential anomalies that may warrant further attention or immediate action.

 ## Features

-- **Data Fetching**: Authenticate and retrieve time series data from a GraphQL endpoint securely.
-- **Data Preprocessing**: Process and normalize data to prepare for LSTM model input.
-- **Anomaly Detection**: Utilize an LSTM autoencoder to detect significant operational deviations, marking them as anomalies.
+### Secure Token Retrieval for GraphQL Authentication
+Ensures secure access to operational data by handling authentication and token retrieval through a GraphQL endpoint, providing robust security measures for data interactions.

+### Enhanced GraphQL Request Handling
+Efficiently manages GraphQL requests, including handling token expiration and re-authentication, to maintain seamless data fetching operations.

+### Data Preprocessing
+Processes and normalizes incoming data to ensure compatibility with the LSTM model, preparing it for effective anomaly detection and analysis.

+### Anomaly Detection with LSTM
+Employs an LSTM model to analyze time series data and identify unusual patterns or anomalies, signaling potential operational issues that require attention.

+### Dynamic Thresholding for Anomaly Detection
+Implements dynamic thresholding techniques to accurately identify deviations based on historical data trends, enhancing the system’s sensitivity to operational anomalies.

+### State Management
-- **State Management**: Dynamically adjust operational states between "normal" and "high usage" based on anomaly detection and analysis.
+Automatically adjusts the operational states between "normal" and "high usage" based on detected anomalies, facilitating proactive management of system resources.

+### Visualization of Data and Anomalies
-- **Visualization**: Graphically represent time series data, anomalies, and state transitions for intuitive analysis and decision-making support.
+Provides graphical representations of time series data, detected anomalies, and state changes, making the data intuitive and actionable for users.

+### Automatic Email Notifications
+Configured to send automated email alerts upon detection of significant anomalies or state changes, ensuring timely communication and response.

+### Scheduled Monitoring
+Supports the scheduling of monitoring tasks, allowing the system to perform regular checks and updates autonomously, enhancing the system’s reliability and performance.

 ## Usage
 To employ this system:
-1. Authenticate with the specified endpoint to fetch the required dataset.
+1. Authenticate and retrieve data from the specified GraphQL endpoint.
-2. Conduct necessary data preprocessing for LSTM model compatibility.
+2. Conduct necessary data preprocessing to ensure LSTM model compatibility.
-3. Train the LSTM autoencoder using a designated portion of the data.
+3. Train the LSTM autoencoder with an appropriate subset of the data.
-4. Implement the model on new or ongoing data streams for anomaly detection.
+4. Deploy the model on new or ongoing data streams to detect anomalies.
-5. Apply state management protocols to react to identified anomalies.
+5. Implement state management protocols based on detected anomalies.
-6. Visualize the results using matplotlib for clear and actionable insights.
+6. Visualize results using matplotlib for clear, actionable insights.

-Detailed setup, configuration, and operational instructions are available in the included documentation files.

 ## Technology Stack
-- **Python**: The primary programming language used.
+- **Python**: Main programming language.
-- **TensorFlow/Keras**: For building and training the LSTM model.
+- **TensorFlow/Keras**: Frameworks for modeling and training the LSTM.
-- **Pandas**: To handle data manipulation tasks.
+- **Pandas**: For efficient data manipulation.
-- **Matplotlib**: For visualizing the data.
+- **Matplotlib**: For data visualization.
-- **Requests**: To fetch data from the GraphQL API.
+- **Requests**: For data fetching from the GraphQL API.

 ## Acknowledgments
-- North Carolina State University BTEC Department
+- NCSU BTEC Department
-- Project contributors and maintainers
+- All project contributors and maintainers